Spotted bat

 The spotted bat (Euderma maculatum) is a species of vesper bat and the only species of the genus Euderma.

+At a bat rescue center in Arizona.

 Description

 The spotted bat was first described by zoologist Joel Asaph Allen from the American Museum of Natural History in 1891.
 It can reach a length of 12 cm and a wingspan of 35 cm.
 The weight is about 15 g.
 It has three distinctive white spots on its black back.
 With ears that can grow up to 4 cm, it is said to have the largest ears of any bat species in North America.
 The spotted bat's mating season is in autumn and the females produce their offspring (usually one juvenile) in June or July.
 Its main diet is grasshoppers and moths.

 Habitat

 The habitats of the spotted bat are undisturbed roosts on cliffs along the Grand Canyon in Arizona, and open and dense deciduous and coniferous forests, hay fields, deserts, marshes, riparian areas, and dry shrub-steppe grasslands in Arizona, California, Colorado, Oregon, New Mexico, Utah, Washington, and British Columbia, Canada.